markdom/specification/1.0/markdom.md

 ###### `onImageContent` {#api-handler-handler-onimagecontent}

-A `Handler` object must have a method with signature `onImageContent(String uri, String? title, String? alternative)`.
+A `Handler` object must have a method with signature `onImageContent(Uri uri, String? title, String? alternative)`.

 This event represents a [*Markdom image content*][] with the given values for the `uri`, `title` and `alternative` parameters.